-I have always LOVED gardening.
-I grew up in an area where home gardens were the norm and I love that folks are going back to their roots so to speak and digging vegetable gardens again.
+Pretty planters for a kitchen garden are easy to make with this tutorial.
+I have always LOVED gardening, I grew up in an area where home gardens were the norm.
+Folks are going back to their roots so to speak, and “digging” vegetable gardens again so why not jazz up the containers with this DIY aged copper horse trough planter tutorial?

-When we moved to the Houston area, we chose to live in a wonderful planned community.
+When we moved to the Houston area, we chose to live in a wonderfully planned community.
 We had three days to find a home and ended up finding a lovely home.
 The only downside is the size of the yard.
-Not a whole lot of room for a full on garden.
+Not a whole lot of room for a “full-on” garden.

 When we were dreaming of creating the courtyard space, I knew I had to have a garden… somehow.
 After a bit of brainstorming and googling- I found this pic on Gardenista.com